-3.2 Phase 1: Heating Test - Cold Start
+4.2 Phase 1: Heating Test - Cold Start

-The Heating Test evaluates the period of time from when the EPC begins heating to when it reaches its designed cooking set point - the pressure and/or temperature at which it is designed to maintain when in pressure cooking mode.
+The Heating Test evaluates when the EPC begins heating to when it reaches its designed cooking set point - the pressure and/or temperature at which it is designed to maintain when in pressure-cooking mode.
 This set point may be controlled by a pressure sensor, temperature sensor, or a combination of the two.
 Alternatively, it may be controlled mechanically by a weighted valve.
+The end of the heating phase is signalled by the float valve popping up and sealing the pot.
+This also signals the beginning of the pressure-cooking phase.

+- Record the following data on the Heating Phase sheet of the test report template:

+- o Test date

+- Cooking mode used for testing

+- Empty EPC mass (including removable pot)

+- Diameter and height of the pot

 - Fill pot with water to 50% capacity.
-Water temperature should be between 15 C and 25 C. - Close EPC lid. - Weigh EPC (with TC, water, and lid). - Start the data acquisition system and record data for 1 minute before starting the next step. - Set the pressure cooker to run on the pressure-cooking setting, and the cook time (not including initial heating time) to 30 minutes2.
+Water temperature should be between 15 °C and 25 °C.

+- Close EPC lid.

+- Weigh the EPC filled with water and record.

+- Set the pressure cooker to run on the pressure-cooking setting, and the cook time (not including initial heating time)2 to 30 minutes.
 Some pressure cookers may have multiple pressure settings.
-If this is the case, use the highest-pressure setting. - Record start time of the heating phase.
+If this is the case, use the highest-pressure setting.

 2 Generally, EPCs with button-type controls have an internal timer that starts counting down when the cooker has completed the initial heating phase and begins the cooking phase.
-If this is the case, set the timer to 30 min.
-If the timing mechanism is a dial, the timer starts when the heating phase starts.
-Therefore, the dial should be set to a time that is sufficient to include both the heating phase and the cooking phase, likely around 50-60 min total.
-If necessary, more time can be added to the dial during the cooking phase.
+If this is the case, set the

-- As the pressure cooker is heating, record the time and temperature at which the float valve pops up, if present. - Allow the EPC to reach its set point3.
-Record the time that the EPC indicates that it has started its pressure-cooking phase.
+- Follow instructions in 4.1.2 to install the temperature sensor. - Power the EPC on.
+Record start time of the heating phase. - Use an electric energy meter to start recording the power consumption of the EPC. - As the EPC is heating, record the time and temperature at which the float valve pops up, if present. - Allow the EPC to reach its set point3.
+Record the time that the EPC indicates that it has started its pressure-cooking phase (note the pressure status is isochoric).